-There are four summer studentship awards available: two translational science summer studentships and two social, nursing, and allied health sciences summer studentships.
-Applicants can only apply for one type of studentship award.\
+There are four summer studentship awards available: two translational biomedical science summer studentships and two social, nursing, and allied health sciences summer studentships.
+Applicants can only apply for one type of studentship award.

 Applications to the summer studentships are accessible through the Irish Cancer Society Gateway Grant Tracker online system.
-Please ensure that you are using the correct application that is relevant to the specific field of your research.\\
+Please ensure that you are using the correct application that is relevant to the specific field of your research.
+This document outlines the process for applying to the translational biomedical science summer studentships only.
+Further details on how to apply for the social, nursing and allied health sciences studentship and other grants are available on our website.

-\Note: Applicants that submit applications to both awards will be rejected.
-If you are unsure of which award category is applicable to your project, please contact grants@irishcancer.ie and we can advise.
+Note: Applicants that submit applications to both awards will be rejected.
+If you are unsure of which award category is applicable to your project, please contact grants@irishcancer.ie before Thursday the 11 February and we can advise.

-\\Note: Applicants that apply using the incorrect application form for their specific field of research (i.e. translational or social and allied health sciences) will be rejected.
+Note: Applicants that apply using the incorrect application form for their specific field of research (i.e. translational or social and allied health sciences) will be rejected.